100 Million Seconds In Years

 A Deeper Dive into the Calculation

 While the above calculation provides a good approximation, let's refine it slightly for a more accurate result.
-We used 365.25 days per year to account for leap years, which occur every four years (except for years divisible by 100 but not by 400).
+Still, we used 365.
+Now, 25 days per year to account for leap years, which occur every four years (except for years divisible by 100 but not by 400).
 This average accounts for the extra day in leap years.

-However, for a truly precise calculation, we need to consider the specific years encompassed within the 100 million seconds.
-The precise number of days in each year will affect the final result.
-A more advanced calculation would need to factor in the specific start and end dates of the 100 million seconds to be completely accurate.
+On the flip side, for a truly precise calculation, we need to consider the specific years encompassed within the 100 million seconds.
+So the precise number of days in each year will affect the final result.
+Which means a more advanced calculation would need to factor in the specific start and end dates of the 100 million seconds to be completely accurate.
 This level of precision is generally unnecessary for most practical purposes, but it highlights the nuances involved in working with large time scales.

 Visualizing 3.17 Years